surveycto/scto-encryption/docs/csv_encrypt.md

 When you run this function, it will generate a new CSV file at the path specified in **new_path**.
 Other than the data in the columns specified in **exclude_headers**, the data in each cell will be encrypted.

-Each cell will be a combination of the ciphertext and initialization vector (IV), separated by a pipe `|`, or whatever character you specify for the **separator**.
+Each encrypted cell will be a combination of the ciphertext and initialization vector (IV), separated by a pipe `|`, or whatever character you specified for the **separator**.
 Here is an example:

-    UsQ1Wj93lyHvjxa9cZhrhg==|J8vOrtQPqjrdmYHdvGnfwg==
+    f5l2KcvRKodlSf6n06tqgQ==|XSFHs2RWb/w2bo5VC2+ipg==

-Here, the ciphertext is `UsQ1Wj93lyHvjxa9cZhrhg==`, and the IV is `J8vOrtQPqjrdmYHdvGnfwg==`.
+Here, the ciphertext is `f5l2KcvRKodlSf6n06tqgQ==`, and the IV is `XSFHs2RWb/w2bo5VC2+ipg==`.
 You will need both of these with the encryption key to decrypt your data later.